 On the map, this spot is marked as Alabama Hills Movie Road.
 It’s slightly north of the Eye of Alabama Hills Arch, around 15 minutes outside of Lone Pine town.

 - Tip: If you position the photographer on top of the hill and the subject slightly down, it will create that “road going into nowhere” look.
 A zoom lens can also enlarge the mountains making them look mighty while adding depth and perspective.
 But keep in mind that this is the main road that travels through Alabama Hills so keep a lookout for any cars passing by as you shoot photos at this location.

-The best time to capture photos at the Movie Road is during sunrise when the mountains in the backdrop turn to beautiful hues of pinks and purples.
+The best time to capture photos at Movie Road is during sunrise when the mountains in the backdrop turn to beautiful hues of pink and purple.
 But this look only lasts for a few minutes before the sun comes up so be sure to get there early (we missed it.
 Ooops!).
 After the sun comes up the mountains will stay golden for about an hour – still a very scenic look.